 Thank you for visiting Island Folk Pottery, the home of artists Heather Goff and Bill O’Callaghan.

-May – December, the sculpture trail is open daily to the public.
-January – April, it closes for winter maintenance.
-Our pottery shop is open now by appointment.
-Please call 508-955-9944 to set up a time.
-May – December, the shop is open Wednesday – Saturday from 11-5, Sundays 2-5 or by appointment.
+The Sculpture Trail is open daily from 9am -dusk starting Easter weekend.
 There is ample parking on the driveway.
 The Sculpture Trail entrance is just across from the driveway on Marion’s Way.
 We look forward to your visit!